matthw/matthw.github.io/content/posts/2024/flare-on_11_9_serpentine/index.md

 In order to reverse that we have to pop that register off the stack and increment RSP by 8, easy, but what wasn't clear to me is that these operations are __not done on actual registers, but within a `CONTEXT` struct that is created when the exception occured__ in order to save the CPU context (makes sense).

-After reading [reactos source code](https://doxygen.reactos.org/d8/d2f/unwind_8c_source.html), [libunwindstack](https://github.com/google/orbit/blob/02f72c7311ed08e6418ecbfab4a457db67aa38d9/third_party/libunwindstack/PeCoffUnwindInfoUnwinderX86_64.cpp) and crawling the [depth of github](https://github.com/azakharchenko-msol/wine/commit/400520192284c34e5b34b52b657cd3dda084403f), each opcode can be implemented as follow (in the more or less pythonic pseudocode):
+After reading [reactos source code](https://doxygen.reactos.org/d8/d2f/unwind_8c_source.html), [libunwindstack](https://github.com/google/orbit/blob/02f72c7311ed08e6418ecbfab4a457db67aa38d9/third_party/libunwindstack/PeCoffUnwindInfoUnwinderX86_64.cpp) and crawling the [depths of github](https://github.com/wine-mirror/wine/commit/400520192284c34e5b34b52b657cd3dda084403f), each opcode can be implemented as follow (in the more or less pythonic pseudocode):

 ### 1.5.1 UWOP_PUSH_MACHFRAME